larson-group/clubb_release/Readme.txt

 A. A Fortran 95 compiler with a complete implementation of the standard.
 B. GNU make (we use v3.81).
 C. LAPACK & BLAS.
-These provide the tri and band diagonal matrix solver subroutines needed by HOC.
+These provide the tri and band diagonal matrix solver subroutines needed by CLUBB.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
 D. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.